CleanCodeRo/ELearningPlatform_Frontend/README.md

 # React + Vite

+Here is the Backend part of this project : https://github.com/CleanCodeRo/ELearningPlatform_Backend

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: